-Italy was the first Member State to make spectrum for 5G available in all the pioneer bands in September 2018.
+Italy was the first Member State to allow spectrum use for 5G in all pioneer bands in September 2018.

-Low-band (700 MHz) spectrum availability
+Usability of low-band (700 MHz) spectrum

-700 MHz spectrum already assigned in Finland, France, Germany, Italy, Sweden.
+700 MHz spectrum already assigned in Denmark, Finland, France, Germany, Italy, Sweden.

 Germany was the first European country to assign 700 MHz spectrum in June 2015.
 To date, only five MSs have assigned 700 MHz spectrum: Germany, France, Finland, Italy and Sweden.
-The first stage of frequencies assignment of the Swedish 700 MHz auction process ended on December 2018.
-The second stage on placement took place on December 11.
+The Swedish 700 MHz auction process took place in December 2018.